Action off Bastia: Operation Achse

 Unternehmen Achse (Operation Axis) a German plan to forestall an Italian surrender and defection to the Allies, began on 8 September and included the evacuation of the garrison of Sardinia to Corsica.
 When news of the Armistice was announced on 8 September, German forces began to embark from ports on the north coast of Sardinia and land at Corsican ports on the south coast.
 Italian coastal gunners nearby refrained from firing on the German parties.

 Prelude

 Present in Bastia harbour were the Italian Ciclone-class torpedo boats (Commander Carlo Fecia di Cossato) and Ardito, the Italian merchant ship Humanitas and a MAS motor torpedo boat.
 German vessels present were the anti-submarine warfare vessels UJ 2203 (ex-French trawler Austral, 1,096 GRT), UJ 2219 (ex-British, Belgian-built yacht Insuma, 280 GRT), five Marinefährprahme (MFPs) F366, F387, F459, F612, F623 and the motor launch FL.B.412.
-German Marines had prepared a surprise attack on the harbour and the Italian ships there.
-The Germans attacked at midnight on 8/9 September; Ardito was damaged and 70 men of her 180 crew were killed.
+German marines had prepared a surprise attack on the harbour and the Italian ships there, attacking at midnight on 8/9 September; Ardito was damaged and 70 of her 180 crew were killed.
 Humanitas and the MAS boat were also damaged.
 Aliseo managed to cast off in time and got outside the harbour, where Cossato waited for orders.
 After dawn on 9 September, Italian troops counter-attacked and recaptured the port, Ardito, Humanitas and the MAS.